NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 The supported CSPs are *dataproc*, *emr*, and *databricks-aws*.
 The EVENTLOGS-PATH should be the storage location for your eventlogs.
 For Dataproc, it should be set to the GCS path.
 For EMR and Databricks-AWS, it should be set to the S3 path.
 THE CLUSTER can be a live cluster or a configuration file representing the cluster instances and size.
-More details are in the above documentation links per CSP environment
+More details are in the above documentation links per CSP environment.
+The user tools only show recommended applications in the output.

 Help (to see all options available): `spark_rapids_user_tools <CSP> qualification --help`